Serkan-Dursun/Sales-Analysis/reports/Tableau_Dashboard_Creation.md

 ### Data Import Process
 1. **Attempted SQL Server Connection**
-   - Tried connecting to local Microsoft SQL Server instance
+   - Tried connecting to the local Microsoft SQL Server instance
    - **Issue Encountered**: Tableau Online cannot connect to local SQL Server instances
    - **Error**: "A connection could not be made because the target machine actively refused it"

 2. **Solution: Excel File Import**
-   - Switched to Excel file containing the same data
+   - Switched to an Excel file containing the same data
-   - Successfully imported multiple sheets:
+   - Successfully imported all the sheets with accurate data:
      - `sales` (main transaction data)
      - `sales_reps` (sales representative information)
      - `products` (product catalog)
-     - `campaigns` (campaign details)
+     - `campaigns` (campaign details) and 3 other tables.

 ---